qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 for x in {1..6}; do echo $x;ssh openshift-test-glusterfs-$x.private.ossim.io "sudo vgremove -q -y \$(sudo vgdisplay|grep 'VG Name'|awk '{print \$3}');";done
 ```

 Now wipe out each device.
+This script will need to be ran for each block device on the gluster nodes.

 ```bash
 for x in {1..6}; do ssh openshift-test-glusterfs-$x.private.ossim.io "sudo wipefs -a <device>";done